Insulin glargine is used on its own or together with other medicines to treat diabetes by keeping the blood sugar under control.

 - Push the plunger of the syringe down to inject the air and keep the needle inside the vial.

 - Turn the vial upside down.
 Slowly pull back the plunger to fill the syringe with your dose.

 - Keep the needle inside the vial.
-To remove air bubbles, gently tap the needle with your fingers until the air bubbles rise to the top of syringe then slowly push the plunger up.
-Pull the plunger back down to measure your required dose.
+Check the syringe for air bubbles.
+To remove air bubbles, gently tap the syringe with your fingers until the air bubbles rise to the top of the syringe then slowly push the plunger up.
+Pull the plunger back down to draw back your required dose.

-- Remove the prepared syringe and needle from the vial and hold it in your hand that will inject the medicine.
+- Remove the needle from the vial and hold it in your hand that will inject the medicine.

 - Wipe the selected injection site with alcohol swab and pinch the skin using your other hand.
+Insert the needle in a way your doctor or nurse showed you.
 Push the plunger of the syringe as far as it will go to deliver your dose.

 - Slowly let go of the skin and gently pull the needle out of the skin.
 Do not recap the needle.

-- Place a cotton ball over the injection site and press for several seconds.
+- Gently press the injection site for several seconds.